Community Hub & MilitarySpecific Therapy, Somerset

 Our Story

-Currently, we make contact within 48hrs of a referral coming in and assess clients within two weeks, with those who disclose suicidal ideation being seen almost immediately, meaning we are bridging a gap locally in military mental health.
+Currently, we aim to make contact within 48hrs of a referral coming in and assess clients within two weeks, with those who disclose suicidal ideation being seen almost immediately, meaning we are bridging a gap locally in military mental health.

 Got Your Six UK also now has a team of serving and veteran Peer Support Mentors who provide informal buddy-to-buddy style support for those in need of a chat and assistance with signposting to the appropriate services.